-Antero Midstream's gathering and compression service agreements with Antero Resources include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements acquired with the Crestwood Equity Partners LP assets (the "Marcellus gathering and compression agreements") and (iii) a compression agreement acquired with the EnLink Midstream LLC assets (the "Utica compression agreements").
-Pursuant to these gathering and compression agreements with Antero Midstream, Antero Resources has agreed to dedicate substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to Antero Midstream for gathering and compression agreement are between 2023 and 2031 and our Utica compression agreement has an initial term through 2038, our Marcellus gathering and compression agreements expire between 2023 and 2031 and our Utica compression agreement, the Company will continue to provide gathering and compression services under the 2019 gathering and compression agreement.
+Antero Midstream's gathering and compression service agreements with Antero Resources include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements acquired with the Crestwood Equity Partners LP assets (the "Marcellus gathering and compression agreement acquired with the EnLink Midstream LLC assets (the "Utica compression agreement" and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreements, the "gathering and compression agreements").
+Pursuant to theses gathering and compression agreements with Antero Midstream, Antero Resources has agreed to dedicate substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to Antero Midstream for gathering and compression services.
+Our 2019 gathering and compression agreement has an initial term through 2038, our Marcellus gathering and compression agreements expire between 2023 and 2031 and our Utica compression agreement has two dedicated areas that expire in 2023 and 2030.
+Upon expiration of each of the Marcellus gathering and compression service agreements and Utica compression agreement, the Company will continue to provide gathering and compression services under the 2019 gathering and compression agreement.